 What devil had possessed his father to marry her?
-What advisor had convinced him it was okay to marry some girl 30 years younger?
-People around Gaeta said he had done it "for the family."
-Marrying a Brancaccio was a real coup for a DiSilva, they said; the Brancaccio Family was prominent Italian nobility; the family lived in a palace in the center of Rome; they sponsored the arts.
+What besotted advisor had convinced him it was okay to marry a rich girl from Rome, 14 years his junior?
+People around the town had whispered that he had done it "for the family."
+Marrying a Brancaccio was a real coup for a DiSilva, they said.
+The Brancaccios were prominent Italian nobility; they lived in a palace in the center of the city; they were favorites of the church; they sponsored the arts; they...

-What good did any of that do us now, he wondered?
-Dr. Salvatore wouldn't speak with anyone.
-His obvious goal was to take his widowed child away from Gaeta as soon as custom allowed.
-Sandro knew they would never see her again.
+What good did that connection do us now, he wondered?
+Dr. Salvatore was here for his daughter, to bring her home.
+He wouldn't even speak with any of the DiSilvas.
+Sandro knew they would never see him or her again.
 The Don should have remained loyal to my mother, Sandro thought.
+Any decent man would have honored her memory for a few years, grieved over her premature death at 39 for a longer time.
+After all, they had been married for almost 30 years.
+Marrying Filomena so quickly diminished Vincenzina's memory.
+At least, that was the way he saw it.
+Augusto had disagreed of course, which is another reason he was out and Augusto was in.

-Any decent man would have honored her memory, her fealty for more than two years.
-Vincenzina was only 39 when she died.
-He shook his head in frustration and rage.
+He gritted his teeth in hidden frustration and rage.

-The Don, Don Tommaso Nicolo Daimiano DiSilva, enjoyed younger women.
-Everyone knew it.
-Yes, he was always concerned about his reputation, his name, what people thought of his family, but mostly he was concerned about his own pleasure.
-The inescapable truth was that he was self-centered and selfish.
-No one every said these things out loud of course; the Don was a powerful man and the DiSilva's were a well-respected family in Gaeta.
+Don Tomaso Nicolo Daimiano DiSilva enjoyed being with younger women.
+It was obvious and everyone knew it.
+It was one of the reasons he and Sandro had argued, and why Sandro had gone to America.
+Don Tomaso was always careful in public about his reputation, his name, what people thought of him and his family, but in private he was selfish, especially when the matter involved his pleasure.
+The inescapable truth was that the don was a jerk.
+No one, not even Sandro, ever said this out loud of course; he was a powerful man and the DiSilva's were a well-respected family in Gaeta, but it was true.